Do's and Dont's

 • Provide help to others and develop confidence.

-• Close the valve of kitchen gas stove, if it is on.
-If it is closed, do not open.
+• Close the valve of the kitchen gas stove, if it is on.
+If it is closed, do not open it.
 Do not use open flames.

-• Do not operate electric switches or apppances, if gas leaks are suspected.
+• Do not operate electrical switches or appliances, if gas leaks are suspected.

-• Check water pipes, electric pnes and fittings.
+• Check water pipes, electric panels and fittings.
 If damaged, shut off the main valves.
-Do not touch pve wires of electricity.
+Do not touch PVE wires of electricity.

 • If needed, open doors and cup boards carefully as objects may fall.